 WELCOME TO ISRAEL!.
 Upon arrival we will head to the north for a few days.
 Pending on the time of your landing, we could make a visit at Caesarea where we will review the wealth of finds, and especially those relating to Paul’s prison (Acts 23-26) and the baptism of Cornelius by Peter (Acts 10).
-After lunch we continue to Megiddo, one of King Solomon’s main fortified cities (I Kings 9:15).

 This day is devoted to exploring Holy Christian sites around the Sea of Galilee.
 We start with a visit to the first century synagogue discovered in Magdala , hometown of Mary Magdalene .
 We continue to the exhibition of the 2000 year old wooden boat at Ginosar “Sea of Galilee Boat“ , from where we can also go for a Sail on the Sea of Galilee .

 After lunch in a local fish restaurant, we drive to Kursi , site of the swine miracle (Matthew 8), and tour Capernaum .
 We end the day at the Mount of Beatitudes , Where by Catholic tradition Jesus stated the “Sermon on the mount” (Matthew 5).